TomWHall/p2Pixi/README.md

 Adds the supplied GameObject to the Game.

 ###removeGameObject
-Removes the supplied GameObject from the Game, which results in the removal of its bodies from the p2 physics world and those bodies' shapes from the Pixi rendering stage.
+Removes the supplied GameObject from the Game, which results in the removal of its bodies and constraints from the p2 physics world and the bodies' shapes from the Pixi rendering stage.

 ###loadImages
 Loads the supplied images asyncronously with a Pixi ImageLoader, for use in textures.